Todd Graves (attorney): Dismissal of U.S. attorneys controversy

 In January 2006, Graves was asked to step down from his job by Michael A. Battle (R), then director of the Justice department's Executive Office for U.S. Attorneys.
+This was not made public.
 Graves had clashed with the Department of Justice's civil rights division over a federal lawsuit involving Missouri's voter rolls.
 The department was pushing for a lawsuit against Missouri, accusing the state of failing to eliminate ineligible people from voter rolls.
 Graves refused to sign off on the lawsuit, which was subsequently authorized by Graves' successor, Bradley Schlozman (R).
 In April 2007, a federal judge dismissed the lawsuit.
+Graves publicly revealed that he had been asked to resign in May 2007.

 In October 2008, U.S. Senator (R-MO) Kit Bond apologized to Graves, after a U.S. Justice Department report cited Bond forcing Graves out over a disagreement with Representative Sam Graves (R).
 Following the report, Attorney General Michael Mukasey appointed a special prosecutor to investigate whether former Attorney General Alberto Gonzales (R) and other officials involved in the firings of nine U.S. attorneys broke the law.
 Citizens for Responsibility and Ethics in Washington filed an Ethics Committee complaint against Bond over his role in ousting Graves.

-Conservative Politics
+After resigning from his position as U.S. attorney, Graves formed the law firm of Graves Bartle & Marcus, LLC, which has evolved into the firm Graves Garrett LLC and is based in Kansas City, Missouri.

+Subsequent career

 Graves was unanimously elected to a two-year term as chairman of the Missouri Republican Party in January 2017.
 His firm is the registered agent of Cornerstone 1791 and Liberty Alliance USA, an organization described by its executive director, Chris Vas, as "formed in order to grow the conservative movement in Missouri now and for decades to come."

 Graves serves as President of the Board to the Stanley M. Herzog Foundation, which supports the advancement of Christian education through an endowment of nearly half a billion dollars.
-The foundation will carry on Stanley Herzog’s mission of supporting education that instills important values like commitment to God, family, and community.
-The foundation is headquartered in Smithville, Missouri at their 18,000 square foot state-of-the-art training and office facility completed in the summer of 2022.
+The foundation's stated mission is to support education that instills values like commitment to God, family, and community.
+The foundation is headquartered in Smithville, Missouri at their 18,000 square foot training and office facility completed in the summer of 2022.